 Airlines are constantly moving flight times around, generally about 2 or 3 months before departure.
 If you buy a ticket ahead of time, and the airline later decides to change the flight time, you could be eligible to change your flight for free.
-For example, for this Thanksgiving I booked an award ticket to California with a layover in Minneapolis because that was all that was available.
+For example, for this Thanksgiving, I booked an award ticket to California with a layover in Minneapolis because that was all that was available.
 I just got a notice that the airline changed the schedule, which will get me to California over an hour later than originally booked.

 Airlines will generally let you change your flight for free if the schedule is off by more than an hour.
 So I called and got moved to a nonstop flight for free, saving 3 hours in travel time, and getting me a seat that would cost over $1,000 in cash.

-Usually you’ll get an email notifying you that there was a change.
-Most people ignore it, because those emails don’t always tell you your options and rights.
+Usually, you’ll get an email notifying you that there was a change.
+Most people ignore it because those emails don’t always tell you your options and rights.

 Another trick is taking advantage of stopovers on tickets.
 These let you extend a layover for days at a time, letting you see two cities at once.
-The best way to find them is experiment.
-If a good fare or mileage ticket has you transiting a city you’re interested in seeing, try forcing an extended stay there when you search by using the ‘multi city’ search on your favorite travel website.
+The best way to find them is an experiment.
+If a good fare or mileage ticket has you transiting a city you’re interested in seeing, try forcing an extended stay there when you search by using the ‘multi-city’ search on your favorite travel website.
 Here’s a list of all our favorite stopover tips.

 SW: I feel like some of these point/travel tips come so easy to the people who write about it, but executing in real life seems a lot more difficult.
-What would be your tips to someone who wants to start, but isn’t sure how.
+What would be your tips to someone who wants to start, but isn’t sure how?
 (For instance, I’ve been hoarding points for a while to spend on one amazing trip, but I’m not sure how to really make sure I’m redeeming them in the best way.)

 And keep your expectations in check.
 Don’t expect business class award tickets to Australia if you can’t be flexible with dates by a few months.
 Better to plan your honeymoon date around when there is availability for mileage award seats rather than trying to shoe horn the awards into a window of a few days.